Mercedes-Benz O405

-The Mercedes-Benz O405 was a single-decker bus manufactured by Mercedes-Benz from the mid-1980s to the early 2000s as either an integral bus or a bus chassis and was the last VöV SL-II standard bus in production.
-It was the replacement for the Mercedes-Benz O305 and was widely used in Europe, the United Kingdom, Australia and Singapore with 12,000 produced.
+The Mercedes-Benz O405 is a single-decker bus manufactured by Mercedes-Benz from the mid-1980s to the early 2000s as either an integral bus or a bus chassis; it was the last VöV SL-II standard bus in production.
+It replaced the O305 and was widely used in Europe, the United Kingdom, Australia and Singapore with 12,000 produced.

 Standard floor version

 The step-entrance version was known as the O405.
-A 3-axle articulated version was also built known as O405G and a trolleybus as the O405T.
+A 3-axle articulated version (pusher) was also built known as O405G and a trolleybus as the O405T.
 There were two generations of O405, designated as O405 MkI and O405 MkII.
-Most of them have their boxy roof dome (slightly arched) with a double-curvature windscreen, separately mounted destination indicator and pantograph system windshield wipers that was used on some buses such as the Dennis Dart, Leyland Lynx, MAN NL262 and the MAN SL202.
+Most of them have their boxy roof dome (slightly arched) with a double-curvature windscreen, separately mounted destination indicator and pantograph system windshield wipers that was used on many buses such as the Dennis Dart, Leyland Lynx and the MAN SL202.

 O405 Mark I

 The O405 Mark I was marketed between mid-1980s and early 1990s.
 It was unveiled in September 1983.
-It featured a Mercedes Benz OM447h naturally aspirated engine with outputs of either 157 kW or 184 kW.
+It featured a Mercedes-Benz OM447h naturally aspirated Diesel engine with outputs of either 157 kW or 184 kW.
 Optionally available was a naturally aspirated compressed natural gas (CNG) engine model M447hG with 150 kW output.
 The gearbox coupled to the engine was usually the Mercedes-Benz W3E110/2.2R or Mercedes-Benz W4E112/2.2R (the former being able to handle the more powerful 184 kW engine), although there have been other gearboxes such as the ZF 5HP 500 or Allison B300R coupled to the engine.